OnPrem SIP Trunking or Hosted PBX

 As for ongoing pbx maint?
 What exactly do you think there is to do, ongoing?

-Most businesses want a phone system setup and be done with it, they concentrate on their business, they don't sit there and say ohhh what can I tinker and change today, each client gets a cheat sheet to add/del an extension thats pretty much all that happens, there are hundreds and hundreds of clients out there over the years from lawyers, accountants, hardware stores, retail outlets, doctors, dentists, real estates, retirement villages, hotels, motels, caravan parks, local and state govt offices, and funnily enough even a phone shop, and only call backs I get is to install more cabling every now and again for new outlets, they are all happy with how things run, if you want something done that takes 30 seconds i'll guide them over the phone, if they want complex changes, I'll charge time, christ, even if they changed stuff every month, thats not even an extra 1200 a year, still substantially cheaper than hosted, but just like hosted, the onsite pbx clients, can make these changes themselves if they want to without involving me, just like without involving a hosted provider, this is 2020, not 1990.
+Most businesses want a phone system setup and be done with it, they concentrate on their business, they don't sit there and say ohhh what can I tinker and change today, each client gets a cheat sheet to add/del an extension thats pretty much all that happens, if you want something done that takes 30 seconds i'll guide them over the phone, if they want complex changes, that's chargable time, even if they changed stuff every month, thats not even an extra 1200 a year, still substantially cheaper than hosted, but just like hosted, the onsite pbx clients, can make these changes themselves if they want to without involving techs, just like without involving a hosted provider, this is 2020, not 1990.

 so again I ask, what ongoing maintenance costs?

-I provide a service, I dont exist to fuck people over any and every way I can to drain that last bit of coin from their wallet.
+Decent techs provide a service, they dont exist to fuck people over any and every way to drain that last bit of coin from their wallet.

 So Wayne, which hosted pbx provider do you run/work-for?